 In the ‘Hot Trend of Asia: Social Networks – Live Broadcast & Music Apps panel saw leaders of both Eastern and Western broadcasting platforms discuss the rise of the broadcast and technology revolving the social networks in Asia.
 The panel includes discussions between executives from Tencent, dART, KuGou and Baidu Music.

 For the first time, OWSLA is teaming up with IMS Asia-Pacific for the Skrillex’s very first Boiler Room appearance.
 Dubbed as the most viewed and highest streamed Boiler Room ever, this popular platform returns to Shanghai after its record-breaking launch with Disclosure in China not so long ago.
 The stream is available here.

-Skrillex’s Team at OWSLA shared the stage to discuss how the brand has grew over the years and how their vision and creativity took of in Asia.
+Skrillex’s Team at OWSLA shared the stage to discuss how the brand has grown over the years and how their vision and creativity took off in Asia.
 The discussion includes the presence of Skrillex, manager Tim Smith, OWSLA General Manager Blaise DeAngelo and AM Only’s Lee Anderson.
-They also shared on experiences recording in Korea, the influence of Japan, synchs with Chinese film studios and touring strategy for SE Asia.
+They also shared experiences recording in Korea, the influence of Japan, synchs with Chinese film studios and touring strategy for SE Asia.

 “I’ve never remixed a song that was in a different language besides English.
 It was really cool, to be honest,” said Alesso.